-The welded urethane skins do not need any additional treatment.
+Since 2000, the deck fabric has been made from Polytech, a urethane fabric.
+The welded urethane deck and hulls do not need any additional treatment.
 Clean with mild detergent and a soft scrub brush.

 To seam seal, have the kayak assembled.
 Rest on one side.
 Run a bead of sealer along the length of the kayak, between and on each side of the web loops, including the large web handle on each end.
 When dry, repeat with the other side.

 Nylon Cordura will also fade after prolonged exposure to UV.
 There is nothing that will bring a colour back to a faded nylon deck.